-Over \$12M.
-We closed our seed round in May 2022 of \$10M and pre-seed round of \$2M in September 2021.
+Around \$15M.
+We closed our seed round in May 2022 of \$10M and pre-seed round of \$2M in September 2021.We have also received government grants and additional investor funding.

 F.7 Who are Impossible Metals' investors?

 Chalet, Y Combinator, Justin Hamilton, and many smaller funds and individuals.